A Comprehensive Guide to Gluten Free Albuquerque

 St. James Tearoom: I went here in high school and absolutely loved it!
 I remember putting on a big hat and enjoying an English style tea experience.
 I haven’t been since being gluten free but reached out to see options.
 Fortunately, they do offer a gluten free menu for afternoon tea, just let the reservationist know if calling or select the gluten free menu options for online.
 They noted that gluten free items are prepared in the same kitchen but they do prepare and plate items separately and take precautions to avoid cross contamination.

-Sushi Freak: They are like the chipotle of sushi and one of my go-to’s because they prep it in the back if you tell them it’s for an allergy.
+Sushi Freak: The west side location is the only one I have had good experience with, the Uptown I watched terrible cross-contact.
+They are like the chipotle of sushi and one of my go-to’s because they prep it in the back if you tell them it’s for an allergy.
 Here is a picture.

 Sushi King: I’ve been dying for some traditional sushi.
 There is a Sushi King on the west side and I think other parts of ABQ.
 I saw gluten free reviews on Yelp so I thought I would give them a try.
 I called ahead to ask about gluten free options.
 She listed off several rolls and said they had gluten free soy sauce.
 Once I arrived and tried to order, she checked with the chefs and the options weren’t as broad.
 After asking about 2 different rolls, and the waitress going back twice to ask, I ended up with the Philadelphia roll simply because I felt bad about repeatedly asking her if something was gluten free.
 Apparently, the smoked salmon had gluten so they subbed fresh salmon.
 The roll was good, but I sure would like to branch out and try different rolls.
 Sushi can be so hard for gluten free so I often make at home.

 Sunny Side Up: Per Instagram messaging they do have gluten free options and take precautions to avoid risk of cross contamination.
-The owner stated that the staff go through allergen training
+The owner stated that the staff go through allergen training.
+I’ve been once and the food was good.

 Tako Ten Restaurant: I reached out through Instagram after seeing gluten free labels on their menu.
 According to them, the only thing you need to be concerned over is the chicken, and sweet potatoes, which is generally cooked in a shared fryers as churro fries.
 Don’t fret, you can ask for grilled chicken and the other meats are safe.
-Other than that, all tacos are reportedly gluten free without CC issues.
+Other than that, all tacos are reportedly gluten free without CC issues and they have a dedicated fryer.
+I finally went and it was great!
+Fish tacos were bomb and queso also gluten free.
 Located at Tramway and Menaul.

 Thai Street: I had 2 people reach out to tell me about this place.
 They are located on Candelaria and Tramway and have gluten free labels on the apps.
 It was reported that several regular menu items are also gluten free.
 They may use cornstarch for some fried items but I’m not sure about cross contact so be sure to ask.